"I think this internship mainly gave me a better grasp of nonprofit aid organizations and their impact, as we...

 In order to house all students, regardless of their choice to study on or off campus, the Campus Life Committee of Student Senate has put a housing policy into effect.
 Essentially, this policy makes sure that all beds are filled and no one is placed into temporary housing.

-Those students who choose to study off campus will still receive a lottery category and random number to go through the lottery.
-In general, regular lottery rules will still apply.
-It will differ from regular lottery in that students who have elected to study off campus will be responsible for finding a way to fill all beds in the room so that there will be no empty beds at any time.
+Those students who choose to study off campus will still receive a priority number to go through room selection.
+In general, regular room selection rules will still apply.
+It will differ from regular selection in that students who have elected to study off campus will be responsible for finding a way to fill all beds in the room so that there will be no empty beds at any time.
 For example:

 This will require coordination on the part of all roommates involved, and everyone will need to be aware of the circumstances surrounding when each person will be living in the room.
 The Campus Life Office will have an updated list of off-campus program students who will likely be able to coordinate living schedules.
 Using the above example, we can see how this will work.
 Student A will be off campus for fall term, and Student C will be off campus for winter and spring terms.
 Student B will not be going off campus at all.
 These three students have made sure that each bed in the double room has been filled.